flx/nummern/canvassheets_specification.md

 2) **Generated region** (append-only by default)
 - The app writes commands here.
 - The user may edit it, but the app warns on syntax errors and offers “Repair” by regenerating from internal history.
+- Generated output is ordered: data writes first, then formula application, then the entrypoint.

 3) **Entrypoint region**
 - The canonical execution entrypoint used for rebuild.